 The cobbled streets and historic buildings of Windsor are where Her Majesty the Queen calls home.
 From its stately castle, to beautiful gardens and parks, Windsor is perfect for a day out.

 The Royal Borough of Windsor and Maidenhead has a rich history; and it doesn’t get much more English than Windsor Castle, the family home of British kings and queens for almost 1,000 years.
 When Her Majesty, The Queen is there, her flag is flown from the Round Tower.
 Discover the Maidenhead Heritage Centre and fly in a Spitfire simulator.

 Windsor isn’t short of parks and gardens.
-Pack a picnic, and explore almost 5,000 acres of Windsor Great Park.
-Or head to Alexandra Gardens, and admire the newly restored bandstand.
+Pack a picnic, explore Alexandra Gardens, and admire the newly restored bandstand.
 With over 55 Lego-themed rides and attractions, head to LEGOLAND® Windsor Resort with GWR and Reading Buses for a fun day out with the family.